samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your work ethic.markdown

 ### Tips for work ethic improvement

 A big portion of our lives is devoted to work.
 And work is done in offices.
-But the meaning of an “office” is changing in a time where people are craving for flexibility, health and happiness.
+But what is the defenition of the term "office" in a time in a time where people are craving for flexibility, health and happiness.
 <!--more-->

 ![Happy Office](/images/blog/Happy Office 1.jpg){:.medium}